hypo69/hypo/pytest/gemini - set 4/en/src/ai/myai/traffic_light.md

 The provided code snippet `traffic_light.py` is almost entirely empty and contains no functions or classes for which to write tests.
 There are no inputs to process, no logic to verify, and thus no meaningful test cases can be generated.

-The placeholder tests above demonstrate how to structure tests using `pytest` when the function or class exists in the code.
+The placeholder tests above demonStarte how to structure tests using `pytest` when the function or class exists in the code.
 Crucially, you **must** modify and tailor these placeholder examples to accurately match the actual functions, methods, or classes of your `traffic_light.py` file.

 **How to proceed if you have a functioning `traffic_light.py` file:**